systerel/S2OPC/README.md

 - [Check](https://libcheck.github.io/check/)(tested with libcheck version 0.14 compiled with CMake)
 - [expat](https://github.com/libexpat/libexpat)(tested with libexpat version 2.2.9 compiled with CMake)
 - Python3 (tested with version 3.6.3)
+- [Paho](https://github.com/eclipse/paho.mqtt.c) only needed for PubSub with MQTT (tested with version 1.3.4 compiled with CMake)

 To build the Toolkit library and tests with default configuration on current stable release: